World Partner Frequently Asked Questions

-World Partner programs require the normal Syracuse Abroad application and a complete application to the host university/provider.
-Some require SU to nominate the student before they can complete the host university application and, thus, their Syracuse Abroad application has an earlier due date than others.
+World Partner programs require the normal Syracuse Abroad application and in most cases, you will need to complete an application to the host university/provider.
+Some require Syracuse Abroad to nominate the student before they can complete the host university application and, thus, their Syracuse Abroad application has an earlier due date than others.

 What is the GPA requirement for World Partner programs?